UPDATE: 2025-06-10 Several White-letters in the elm 60m in from Rampton Bridge, possibly Purples nearby, will check that again in days to come.

 As I watched, I counted perhaps 9 or 10 Purple Hairstreaks and got photos of a few when they settled.
 I don’t believe either species have been noted here before.
 Certainly, Ed Pollard, the County Butterfly Recorder was unaware of this wood and had not had records of butterflies there until I logged mine with him.

 Les King Wood back towards Cottenham from this spot had a report of Green Hairstreak in 2020 (from Martin Fowlie) and I caught up with that species there in 2021, but I have not seen them there summer of 2022, sadly.
-UPDATE: 29 Apr 2023.
-But not seen any in 2024.
+UPDATE: Saw one 29 Apr 2023.
+But none seen any in 2024.
+I had Green HS on Church Lane, Cottenham, on Dogwood in the spring of 2025.

-I have seen lots of Green HS along Devil’s Dyke in Cambridgeshire when I went chasing the Adonis Blue and Dark Green Fritillary.
+I have seen lots of Green HS along Devil’s Dyke in Cambridgeshire when I went chasing the Adonis Blue, Chalk Hill Blue, and Dark Green Fritillary.

-It is wholly unlikely that the most uncolonial of our hairstreaks, the Black Hairstreak, will turn up here, restricted locally to Brampton Wood and Monk’s Wood as they seem to be.
+It is wholly unlikely that the most uncolonial of our hairstreaks, the Black Hairstreak, will turn up here, restricted locally to Brampton Wood and Monk’s Wood, Woodwalton Marsh locale, and a couple of other spots, as they seem to be.

 UK hairstreaks I have photographed so far